fastify/fastify/docs/Validation-and-Serialization.md

 You can also specify a custom schema validator for each parameter type (body, querystring, params, headers).

-For example, the following code disable type cohercion only for the `body` parameters, changing the ajv default options:
+For example, the following code disable type coercion only for the `body` parameters, changing the ajv default options:

 ```js
 const schemaCompilers = {